 TITLE

+(d) It shall be the duty of every person as a condition precedent to the issuance of a retail alcoholic beverage license to keep and maintain a policy of alcohol liability insurance and a policy of premise liability each in the aggregate limit of not less than one million dollars for each policy.

 Section 19.
 Additional Regulations Concerning the Sale of Retail Liquor for Off-Premises Consumption.

 (a) Sale of retail liquor for off-premises consumption.